ansible-community/antsibull-nox/docs/config-file.md

 The function supports the following parameters:

 * `default: bool` (default `false`):
-  Whether the session should be made default.
+  Whether the sessions should be made default.
-  This means that when a user just runs `nox` without specifying sessions, this session will run.
+  This means that when a user just runs `nox` without specifying sessions, these sessions will run.

 * `include_devel: bool` (default `false`):
   Whether ansible-core's `devel` branch should also be used.